stackitcloud/terraform-provider-stackit/docs/resources/cdn_distribution.md

 - `backend` (Attributes) The configured backend for the distribution (see [below for nested schema](#nestedatt--config--backend))
 - `regions` (List of String) The configured regions where content will be hosted

+Optional:

+- `optimizer` (Attributes) Configuration for the Image Optimizer.
+This is a paid feature that automatically optimizes images to reduce their file size for faster delivery, leading to improved website performance and a better user experience. (see [below for nested schema](#nestedatt--config--optimizer))

 <a id="nestedatt--config--backend"></a>
 ### Nested Schema for `config.backend`